RedBearAK/toshy/README.md

         - GNOME is old, no compatible Shell extension available
     - Install AppIndicator extension from the Software app
     - RHEL 8.x and clones probably also work in a similar manner

-- Other RHEL clones should be supportable

-    - Red Hat Enterprise Linux itself?
-Probably.
-    - Try `./setup_toshy.py --override-distro=almalinux` or `=rhel`

 - CentOS Stream 9 (RHEL 9 upstream)